ddsky/spoonacular-api-clients/perl/README.md

 use strict;
 use warnings;
 # load the API package
+use WWW::OpenAPIClient::IngredientsApi;
+use WWW::OpenAPIClient::MealPlanningApi;
+use WWW::OpenAPIClient::MenuItemsApi;
+use WWW::OpenAPIClient::MiscApi;
+use WWW::OpenAPIClient::ProductsApi;
+use WWW::OpenAPIClient::RecipesApi;
-use WWW::OpenAPIClient::DefaultApi;
+use WWW::OpenAPIClient::WineApi;

 # load the models
+use WWW::OpenAPIClient::Object::FoodIngredientsMapProducts;
 use WWW::OpenAPIClient::Object::InlineObject;
 use WWW::OpenAPIClient::Object::InlineObject1;
-use WWW::OpenAPIClient::Object::InlineObject10;
-use WWW::OpenAPIClient::Object::InlineObject11;
-use WWW::OpenAPIClient::Object::InlineObject12;
-use WWW::OpenAPIClient::Object::InlineObject13;
-use WWW::OpenAPIClient::Object::InlineObject14;
-use WWW::OpenAPIClient::Object::InlineObject15;
-use WWW::OpenAPIClient::Object::InlineObject16;
 use WWW::OpenAPIClient::Object::InlineObject2;
 use WWW::OpenAPIClient::Object::InlineObject3;
 use WWW::OpenAPIClient::Object::InlineObject4;